 - Creating structured outputs as notes

 Files and notes from the case are automatically available to the code environment.
-Agents can also execute predefined scripts stored as notes — useful for repeatable data processing steps that need to run the same way every time.

 External Integrations